dong-won-shin/tiny_vins_mono/README.md

 ## Introduction

 **Tiny VINS Mono** is a lightweight implementation of a monocular Visual-Inertial Navigation System (VINS).
 This project provides a real-time visual-inertial odometry solution that fuses camera and IMU (Inertial Measurement Unit) data to estimate 6-DOF pose (position and orientation) in 3D space.
+This algorithm is a refactored version of the well-known VINS-MONO system, designed for educational and research purposes.

 ### Key Features

 - **Monocular Visual-Inertial Odometry**: Combines single camera and IMU data for robust pose estimation
+- **Without ROS Dependency**: Standalone implementation that doesn't require ROS (Robot Operating System), making it easier to deploy and integrate into custom applications
 - **Real-time Performance**: Optimized for real-time processing with configurable frame skipping
 - **Sliding Window Optimization**: Implements a sliding window-based backend optimization using Ceres Solver
 - **Feature-based Frontend**: Robust feature tracking and management system
 - **3D Visualization**: Real-time trajectory and feature point visualization using Pangolin
-- **Multiple Camera Models**: Supports various camera models (Pinhole, Fisheye, etc.) through Camodocal
 - **Configurable Parameters**: Extensive configuration options for different sensors and datasets

 ### System Architecture